gwynbxm/nearbyou/README.md

 </details>

 ### General Information
-This project was carried out as an FYP at Nanyang Technological University from January 2021 to December 2021.
+This project was carried out as an FYP at Nanyang Technological University from January 2021 to November 2021.

 ### Introduction